swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

 }

 extension [Rigid|Unique]Array where Element: Copyable {
-  /// Copyies the elements of a fully initialized buffer pointer into this
+  /// Copies the elements of a fully initialized buffer pointer into this
   /// array at the specified position.
   ///
   /// The new elements are inserted before the element currently at the